kabraet/IPoDWDM-cTIG-stack/README.md

 ![Docker dashboard](./docs/Nokia-DWDM-Plug-Dashboard.PNG?raw=true "Nokia dashboard")

 ## Requirements
-As docker images, TIG stack needs:
+As docker images, cTIG stack needs:

-* docker v18.* at least
+* docker v28.* at least
-* docker-compose v1.2* at least
+* docker-compose v2.36.* at least

 To be installed on your machine.